AntonioHengel7/Torchbearer/DEVLOG.md

 ## Entry 3 – [5/14/2026]: Implemented search and pruning

 - I wrote Parts 4 through 6 in the README to document the search approach and pruning idea.
 I implemented the recursive _explore() search and wired solve() to the full pipeline.
 I ran the provided tests and confirmed they all passed.
+I also compared the search behavior against the spec examples to make sure the ordering logic made sense.

 ---